The future of the city

 In conversation with Bas Ambachtsheer

-"What proposition are you working on now?"
+"What proposal are you currently working on?"

 We look at this in two ways.
 First, a building is always part of its environment.
 We should never forget that.
 When thinking about how a building can become attractive, it is important to look carefully at what surrounds it.
 If you're going to develop a building, where is there room for development?
 What can you do in terms of furnishings and services?
 You can very much use the power of the environment.